KlaudiaBC/JavaScript-Essentials-Project-SpaceJack/README.md

   <img src="https://github.com/KlaudiaBC/JavaScript-Essentials-Project-SpaceJack/blob/main/assets/images/readme/console_cardsarray.png?raw=true" alt="cards array">
 </p>

-9. Instead of creating an element in the HTML, I used the function: "document.createElement" and assigned it to the card element.
+9. Instead of creating an element in the HTML, I used the function: "document.createElement" and assigned created div to the card class.
 The card will be created as a random object only when the game is alive and the user presses one of the function buttons ("Start", "Draw" or "Check").
 10. The following step towards the game component was to create a function which will give a player a random card.
 In order to get a random card from the cards array that was just created in the DOM, it was needed to refer to the index of the object from this array, while using the Math.random() and Math.floor methods.
 This function took the place of the function choosePic().
 11. The next function I built was "givePlayerCard".
 The logic behind this function lies not only in rendering a random index number (of the card object located in cards array) for a player but also - before that action takes place, it checks if any player already has this index number assigned.
 If so, it will repeatedly search for another random number.
 Thanks to that, I made sure that any card will not be displayed twice.
 12. Next function I created is responsible for giving a player the specific amount of cards and includes parameters: howMany and whichPlayer.
 Using these parameters will allow the desired amount of cards to be rendered for a chosen player.